RUSSIA: Tortured for beliefs, suspect torturers rewarded

 The Committee made its remarks after video footage emerged of guards using truncheons to beat Yevgeny Makarov, an inmate at Yaroslavl's Correctional Colony No. 8, and pouring water over his head as he lay on a table.

 There have been many other examples of abuse within Russia's law enforcement apparatus in recent years.
 In 2017, and again in early 2019, police in Chechnya detained without charge dozens of men they claimed were gay and subjected them to beatings and electric shocks, often with bags pulled over their heads (similarly to the Jehovah's Witnesses' accounts – see below).
 Five of the men are believed to have died as a result.
-Opposition activist Ildar Dadin, imprisoned in Correctional Colony No. 7 in Karelia between December 2015 and February 2017, has told of beatings, rape threats, and being hung up by handcuffs by guards; in this case, former colony head Sergei Kossiyev himself received a two and half year prison sentence for the abuse.
+Opposition activist Ildar Dadin, imprisoned in Correctional Colony No. 7 in Karelia between December 2015 and February 2017, has told of beatings, other forms of severe physical violence, and being hung up by handcuffs by guards.
+In this case, former colony head Sergei Kossiyev himself received a two and half year prison sentence for the abuse.

 Among other numerous well-documented incidents of torture carried out by state officials was that of Muslims in the North Caucasus.